cisco/mindmeld/docs/source/domain_classification.rst

 Feature Specification
 *********************

-The features to be used in your Machine Learning model are specified in the "features" field of your model specification.
+The features to be used in the Machine Learning model can be specified in the **features** field of your model specification.
 The following feature-specifications are available to use.

 +--------------+----------------------------------------------------------------------------------------------------------------+
 |Feature Group | Description                                                                                                    |